the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Improved the clarity of and amount of context for some linked post labels to make translation of those labels a little easier and more nuanced (props @hnacc and others) [88589]
 * Tweak - Changed the order in which the list view "next events" link is assembled for better translatability (with thanks to @alelouya for highlighting this problem) [72097]
 * Tweak - Adjusted linked posts selector HTML to improve compatibility with Batcache [92049]
+* Language - 0 new strings added, 7 updated, 0 fuzzied, and 0 obsoleted

 = [4.6.2] 2017-10-18 =